jackcogdill/jackcogdill.github.io/README.md

 ## Todo

 - [ ] Add yellow circles in the background?
+    - [ ] Perhaps as the user moves mouse on desktop or scrolls on mobile, explode circle

 - [x] Use font awesome for location icon (map-marker-alt)